-We will be embarking on a series of lighting projects around Evesham to reflect the rich and interesting heritage of Evesham and the surrounding area.
+Enlighten is a trail of lighting and projection projects around Evesham to reflect and highlight the rich and interesting heritage of Evesham and the surrounding area.

-Phase 1 will include lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.
-We hope to launch these in November 2018.
+Phase 1 included lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.

 The Almonry Projection